-Good Academic Standing in the College
+Good Academic Standing in the University

-All students not on Academic Probation are considered to be in good academic standing and are eligible to participate in extracurricular activities at Buffalo State.
-Any Buffalo State student with a cumulative GPA of a 2.0 or above, on Academic Warning, or on Academic Probation is eligible to register for coursework at Buffalo State.
+All students not on Academic Probation are considered to be in good academic standing and are eligible to participate in extracurricular activities at Buffalo State University.
+Any Buffalo State University student with a cumulative GPA of a 2.0 or above, on Academic Warning, or on Academic Probation is eligible to register for coursework at Buffalo State University.

-Policy for Maintenance of Good Standing in NAD
+Policy for Maintenance of Good Standing in the NAD